How do credit cards work?

 Most credit cards are good for new spending OR cutting the cost of existing debt, but an all-rounder card offers 0% intro rates for a number of months on both.

-You can usually get a longer 0% period with a dedicated balance transfer card, though if you have a need to borrow further (eg, a planned, affordable, one-off purchase, such as replacing a broken fridge) then an all-rounder card offers one fewer application hitting your credit file, protecting your creditworthiness.
+You can usually get a longer 0% period with a dedicated balance transfer card, though if you have a need to borrow further, then an all-rounder card offers one fewer application hitting your credit file, protecting your creditworthiness.

 • Golden rules for all-rounder cards